namanphy/Controllable-Image-Captioning-App/README.md

 *Note : When you'll run the container for the first time it will download a resnet101 model.
 The Streamlit app is run in CPU.*

-To stop the cotainer :
+To stop the container :
 ```
 docker ps
 docker stop <containerId>